MichielDerhaeg/build-linux/README.md

 absolute path, but they work just fine from within the booted system.

-Lastly, we'll copy some files from ``../filesystem`` to the image that will be some use to us later.
+Lastly, we'll copy some files from ``../filesystem`` to the image that will be of some use to us later.
 ```bash
 $ cp ../filesystem/{passwd,shadow,group,issue,profile,locale.sh,hosts,fstab} etc
 $ install -Dm755 ../filesystem/simple.script usr/share/udhcpc/default.script